 Stinging Caterpillars Identification and Guide

 It's always good to know as much about the natural world as you can, and some things, like stinging animals and insects, are a matter of personal safety!
-So while the vast majority of caterpillars are completely harmless (except to leaves), there are some, like the bad boys in this lens, that are definitely worth getting to know.
-For example, there's a caterpillar in the tropics that can and does kill people (for more about this insect, have a look at this article: A Caterpillar That Can Kill You.
+So while the vast majority of caterpillars are completely harmless (except to leaves), there are some that are definitely worth getting to know.

 This is the most common stinging caterpillar and also one of the most toxic.
 If you have ever been stung by an "asp," as they're known, you will likely remember it for a long time -- which, from the caterpillar's point of view, is the whole point.

 These insects are technically in the family Megalopygidae, but the common name for these odd creatures, "asp," is more descriptive -- it refers to the snake-bite severity of their sting.
-For a caterpillar that looks a little like Elvis, it packs a fierce sting.
-Sources have described the bite of the asp as "often very severe, radiating up a limb and causing burning, swelling... with headache, abdominal pain, skin rashes and blisters, and even chest pain or difficulty breathing."
+The sting of this species has been described as "often very severe, radiating up a limb and causing burning, swelling... with headache, abdominal pain, skin rashes and blisters, and even chest pain or difficulty breathing."
 (Eagleman 2008) Allergic reactions to asp "bites" can be scary but are not typically life-threatening.
-Still, if you or someone you know is stung by one of these bad boys, you should call your doctor right away.
+Still, if you or someone you know is stung by one of these caterpillars, you should call your doctor right away.

-These stinging caterpillars come in a variety of shades and "hairstyles."
-This brown version is more common in the southeast.
+Sometimes called the Elvis caterpillar, stinging asp caterpillars come in a variety of "hairstyles."
+The brown version is more common in the southeast.
 Sometimes these caterpillars will drop out of trees on their way to burrowing into the ground to pupate.
 Occasionally they'll land on a person, on the back of a neck or an arm, and that's when most stings occur.